TheBrockEllis/Threoze-Timecard/README.md

 ## Packing insructions
  - Use [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) to help package app for multiple platforms
  - `npm install node-webkit-builder -g`
- - Build using `nwbuild -o /home/brock/code/Threoze-Timecard/.builds -r --buildType versioned /home/brock/code/Threoze-Timecard/`
+ - Build using `nwbuild -p platform ./`
+  - Platforms can be found on nwbuilder README file

 ## To Do
 - [x] Add button to leave kiosk mode